Tag: Progress

 Explore more »

-• Progress as a verb (or state transition)
+• Progress as a verb and a state transition

 Explore more »